surely-you/notes-on-st-code/disease_stage.py.md

 def run_stage_de(adata: ad.AnnData) -> dict[str, pd.DataFrame]:
     """One-vs-rest DE for each disease stage."""
     results = {}

     for stage in STAGE_ORDER:
+        # if a specific stage (like IPMN) isn't actually present in current dataset, it skips it to avoid errors.
         if stage not in adata.obs["disease_stage"].values:
             continue

+        # creates a temporary column in metadata where every spot is labeled either "True" (it is the stage we are currently looking at) or "False" (it is any other stage).
         adata.obs["is_stage"] = (adata.obs["disease_stage"] == stage).astype(str)

+        # U test
         sc.tl.rank_genes_groups(
-            adata, groupby="is_stage", groups=["True"],
+            adata,
-            reference="False", method="wilcoxon", use_raw=True,
+            groupby="is_stage", groups=["True"], reference="False",    # compares the "True" group against the "False" (reference) group.
+            method="wilcoxon", use_raw=True,                           # uses the original, unlogged counts for the math, which is statistically more accurate for identifying DEGs.
         )

+        # Extracting and Saving Results
         df = sc.get.rank_genes_groups_df(adata, group="True")
         df["stage"] = stage
         results[stage] = df
         df.to_csv(f"{OUTPUT_DIR}/DE_{stage}.csv", index=False)

+        # Reporting Significance
         print(f"  {stage}: {(df['pvals_adj'] < 0.05).sum()} sig.
 DEGs")
     return results
 ```
 ## TME Composition Across Stages
 This creates a Stacked Bar Chart showing the "recipe" of the tissue at each stage.
-It uses the deconvolution results from Script 02 to show how the proportions of T-cells, Fibroblasts, and Malignant cells shift over time.
+It uses the deconvolution results to show how the proportions of T-cells, Fibroblasts, and Malignant cells shift over time.
 * *comp = comp.div(comp.sum(axis=1), axis=0)*: Normalization
   * ensures each bar adds up to 100%, because different disease stages might have different total cell densities
 ```
 # ── 2.
 TME composition across stages ─────────────────────────────────────────
 def plot_tme_composition(adata: ad.AnnData):
+    """Bar plots of mean cell-type abundance per disease stage."""
+    # checks adata.obs to see which of your "Cell Types of Interest" actually exist in the data.
+    # deconvolution didn't find any "Neural" cells, for example, it simply excludes that column so the code doesn't crash.
-    """Bar plots of mean cell-type abundance per disease stage.""" avail_ct = [ct for ct in CELL_TYPES_OF_INTEREST if ct in adata.obs.columns] if not avail_ct:
+    avail_ct = [ct for ct in CELL_TYPES_OF_INTEREST if ct in adata.obs.columns]
+    if not avail_ct:
         print("  No deconvolution columns found — skipping composition plot")